 Practice Relating to Rule 64.
 Conclusion of an Agreement to Suspend Combat with the Intention of Attacking by Surprise the Adversary Relying on It

-El Salvador’s Code of Military Justice (1934) punishes any “soldier who … violates a truce, armistice, capitulation or other agreement concluded with the enemy”.
+Spain’s Military Criminal Code (1985) punishes any soldier “who violates a suspension of arms, an armistice, a capitulation or another agreement concluded with the enemy”.

 Spain’s Penal Code (1995) punishes “anyone who violates a truce or an armistice concluded between the Spanish Nation and the enemy or between their belligerent forces”.

 Spain’s Penal Code (1995), as amended in 2010, states:

 Anyone who [commits any of the following acts] during armed conflict shall be punished with three to seven years’ imprisonment:

 9. Violating a cease fire, the terms of an armistice, capitulation or any other agreement concluded with the adverse party.